AndyWangSFU/AC215_TBD_1/README.md

 **Model Training Container**

 - This container contains all our training scripts and modeling components.
-It will use TFRecords, train, and then output model to a GCP bucket.
-- The input for this container is TFRecords corresponding to our training data and the output is a bucket for storing the trained model.
-- Output is a saved TF Keras model.

-(1) `train.py` - This script pulls in TFRecords for images that have already been augmented and preprocessed and fits the model.
-It takes the following arguments:
+- It currently takes in a `.json` file that has the path to the cleaned metadata, image directory, and several model architectural and training hyperparameters.
+- The `multimodal_binary_training.py` script will perform several model training runs given different `layer_sizes` in `.json` file and create multiple W&B runs.
+The model information and performance metrics are all stored in W&B
+- The resulting model checkpoints of each training runs are stored as artifacts in W&B and can be easily reloaded to perform inference.

+(1) `src/models/multimodal_binary_training.py` - This script pulls in cleaned metadata and runs a prefetch-enabled TFData pipeline that resizes and normalizes the images and also turns the text into appropriate BERT inputs (text_input_mask, text_input_type_ids, text_input_word_ids), and fits models with different layer sizes.
+Single-node-multiGPU training is enabled as the script automatically trains the model on all available GPUs it can find in the host environment.
+In our case, we were only able to recieve quota for 1 GPU, and we configured a VM that has one GPU to run this.

+It takes in a configuration `.json` (here train_cli_example_input.json) files that has the following arguments:

 > > --batch_size [int] : the size of batches used to train the model
 > > --layer_size [int] : the size of the adjustable dense layer
-> > --num_gpus [int] : a parameter to adjust the number of GPUs used to train the model.
-Default is 1
 > > --max_epochs [int] : a parameter to define the max number of epochs for model training
-> > --train_path [string] : path to training dataset
+> > --train_path [string] : path to training metadata
-> > --num_gpus [string] : path to validation dataset
+> > --val_path [string] : path to validation metadata

-(3) `src/models/vgg16/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
-This <statement> attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.
+> > --input_mode [string]: mode of input, current it only support TFData

+(2) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
+This statement uses the tensorflow-gpu as the base image for version 2.13.0.

+(3) `src/models/run_docker.sh` Shell script to run the container

-To run Dockerfile - `Instructions here`
+To run Dockerfile:
+1. docker build -t training -f Dockerfile .
+2. sh run_docker.sh

 **Notebooks**
 This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.